CyrilleMesue/cyrillemesue.github.io/_pages/resume.md

 ### Awards
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------
 <b>_Türkiye Burslari Scholarship 2018_</b>.
-This is a merit-based scholarship and I got selected to pursue my Undergraduate studies.
+It is a merit-based scholarship with over 100 thousand applicants from over 130 countries where I got selected to pursue my undergraduate studies.

 <b>_Regional Best Student Performance Award in 2017 National Advanced Level Exams_</b>.
-I got awarded with 178000 Franc CFAM
+Over 10 thousand students from all over the country take this exam yearly.
+I featured out among the top 1/10 % of the total.
+I got awarded with 178000 Franc CFA.

-<b>_Winner of the National Medical Olympiads 2017_<b>
+<b>_Winner of the National Medical Olympiads 2017_<b> A group of medical students called Intelligentsia organize the competition.
+The competition looks similar in strength to the actual national medical exam for access to a medical school.
+More than 1000 students participated and I won the first position in the medical category.
+I got awarded a certificate of excellence.

 ### SKILLS
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------